g-rin/crashlogger/README.md

 >
 > Aborted (core dumped)

-As we can see the first four lines of the backtrace refer to crashloger's code.
+As we can see the first four lines of the backtrace refer to crashlogger's code.
 So we skip them.
 The cause of the crash is on RWoker::process() function (the line started by '3: RWorker...').